 Past studies on innovative behavior have been conducted particularly in the context of large firms.
-For instance, it has been known that top management’s personality has a major influence on the firms’ performance and willingness to innovate (e.g., Miller & Toulouse, 1986; Chatterjee & Hambrick, 2007).
-However, a single personality factor has a relatively lower impact on behaviors (Hammond et al., 2011); thus, suggesting the need to consider personalities in a more integrative manner (Simsek, Heavey, & Veiga, 2010).
-One widely-used global personality measure in the organizational setting is the core self-evaluations (CSE).
-CSE has become a popular integrative construct for personality traits of self-esteem, generalized self-efficacy, locus of control, and neuroticism (compare with Luthans & Youssef 2007; Judge et al., 2002).
+For instance, it has been known that top management’s personality has a major influence on firms’ performance and willingness to innovate (e.g., Miller & Toulouse, 1986; Chatterjee & Hambrick, 2007).
+However, a single personality factor has a relatively low impact on behavior (Hammond et al., 2011).
+Thus, there is an implied need to consider personalities in a more integrative manner (Simsek, Heavey & Veiga, 2010).
+One widely-used global personality measure in the organizational setting is core self-evaluations (CSE).
+CSE has become a popular integrative construct for personality traits of self-esteem, generalized self-efficacy, locus of control, and neuroticism (compare with Luthans & Youssef, 2007; Judge et al., 2002).
 CSE has often been used to explain work-related performance and satisfaction (Chang et al., 2012), but has not been considered in entrepreneurial settings.
-Thus, we propose the use of CSE as an integrative personality construct to explain microentrepreneurs’ innovative behavior.
+Thus, we propose the use of CSE as an integrative personality construct to explain micro-entrepreneurs’ innovative behavior.

 When considering the relationship between CSE and innovative behavior, we posit that this relationship is mediated by proactive personality.
-The use of CSE has been linked with approach-avoidance framework (Elliot & Thrash, 2002), since people who have positive self-evaluations tend to view themselves positively, such as capable, worthy and in control, thus they tend to use approach motivation, such as taking action and anticipating future outcomes (read: taking initiatives).
-This fits well with proactive personality –an individual’s disposition to be self-initiative toward effecting constructive changes (Bateman & Crant, 1993) and who will go beyond one’s duties to overcome the current situation.
-Even though CSE and proactive personality are both belonged to personality variables, they did not share the same basic personality (Judge et al., 1997), in which CSE is related to emotional stability, and proactive personality is related to openness to experience.
+The use of CSE has been linked with an approach-avoidance framework (Elliot & Thrash, 2002), since people who have positive self-evaluations tend to view themselves positively, such as capable, worthy and in control.
+Thus, they tend to use approach motivation, such as taking action and anticipating future outcomes (read: “taking initiatives”).
+This fits well with proactive personality—an individual’s disposition to be self-initiative toward effecting constructive changes (Bateman & Crant, 1993) and who will go beyond one’s normal duties to overcome an inconvenient situation.
+Even though CSE and proactive personality both belong to personality variables, they do not share the same basic personality (Judge et al., 1997), in which CSE is related to emotional stability, and proactive personality is related to openness, and that to experience.
 Hence, we argue for the mediating relationship between CSE and proactive personality on innovative behavior.
-This investigation will provide new understanding on factors affecting innovative behavior which is central in the discussion on entrepreneurs’ competitiveness (compare with Cooper, Peake, & Watson, 2016).
+This investigation will provide new understanding regarding how factors affecting innovative behavior must be central in the discussion of entrepreneurial competitiveness (compare with Cooper, Peake & Watson, 2016).

 Literature Review